Homework Help for Students with ADHD: Focus Strategies

 US University ADHD Accommodations: ADA and Section 504

 In the United States, ADHD qualifies as a disability under both the Americans with Disabilities Act (ADA) of 1990 and Section 504 of the Rehabilitation Act of 1973.
 Both laws require universities to provide reasonable accommodations that give students with disabilities equal access to education.
-To access accommodations, students must register with their university’s Office of Disability Services (or equivalent), provide documentation of their ADHD diagnosis from a qualified clinician, and meet with a disability services coordinator to determine appropriate accommodations.
+Students must register with their university’s Office of Disability Services, provide documentation of their ADHD diagnosis from a qualified clinician, and meet with a disability services coordinator to determine appropriate accommodations.

-Common ADHD accommodations at US universities include: extended time on examinations (typically 1.5x or 2x the standard time), access to distraction-reduced or private testing rooms, permission to record lectures, note-taking assistance (peer notes or professor-provided materials), assignment deadline flexibility for documented flare periods, preferential seating in classrooms, and access to technology aids.
-The specific accommodations available vary by institution and are determined based on documented functional limitations, not just diagnosis.
-At institutions including University of Michigan, Boston University, and Duke University, dedicated ADHD support programs provide coaching, peer mentoring, and executive function skill-building workshops beyond the standard accommodation framework.
+Common ADHD accommodations at US universities include: extended time on examinations (typically 1.5x or 2x the standard time), access to distraction-reduced or private testing rooms, permission to record lectures, note-taking assistance, assignment deadline flexibility, and preferential seating.
+At institutions including University of Michigan, Boston University, and Duke University, dedicated ADHD support programs provide coaching, peer mentoring, and executive function skill-building workshops.

 UK University ADHD Accommodations: Equality Act 2010 and DSA

 In the UK, ADHD is covered under the Equality Act 2010, which requires universities to make reasonable adjustments for students with disabilities.
-Students access accommodations through their university’s Disability and Wellbeing Service.
-UK universities typically offer similar accommodations to US counterparts: additional time in exams (usually 25% extra), rest breaks, separate examination rooms, and coursework extensions.
-The Disabled Students’ Allowance (DSA), provided by Student Finance England, Wales, Scotland, or Northern Ireland depending on the student’s home country, funds additional support beyond what the university provides — including specialist ADHD mentoring, assistive technology (laptops, recording equipment, software), and non-medical helpers (note-takers, study skills tutors).
+The Disabled Students’ Allowance (DSA), provided by Student Finance England, Wales, Scotland, or Northern Ireland, funds additional support beyond what the university provides — including specialist ADHD mentoring, assistive technology, and non-medical helpers.

 How to Talk to Your Professor About ADHD